Broker Review Updated: April 2026 18 min read

 Introduction

 The Indian forex market has witnessed tremendous growth over the past decade, with daily turnover on the NSE currency derivatives segment surpassing 35,000 crore INR in 2026.
 As more Indian traders seek opportunities beyond domestic equities, the demand for reliable international forex brokers has surged.
-However, choosing the right broker from hundreds of available options can be overwhelming, especially when navigating India's unique regulatory landscape.
+XM, Exness, AvaTrade tested with real money from India.
+Spreads, UPI deposit speed, withdrawal time, and SEBI/RBI compliance compared side by side..

 In this comprehensive review, we have evaluated over 50 brokers to identify the best forex broker for Indian traders in 2026.
 Our analysis covers critical factors including regulatory compliance, spread competitiveness, deposit and withdrawal options in INR, platform quality, customer support availability for Indian time zones, and overall trading conditions.